7 Signs You Need to Visit an Atlanta Eye Doctor

 Floaters are small pieces of collagen creating a shadow in your vision.
 These are quite common.
 Dust and dirt may also be the reason for seeing these anomalies.

 The problem arises when floaters become frequent.
 These floaters are a breakdown of the vitreous.
-A sudden flood of floaters and an accompanied light flashes state an eye care emergency.
+A sudden flood of floaters accompanied by light flashes indicate an eye care emergency.

 The vitreous is detaching from the retina — leading to blindness.